 The Empowered Community, and the rules by which it is governed, will be constituted in ICANN’s Fundamental Bylaws along with provisions to ensure the Empowered Community cannot be changed or eliminated without its own consent (see Recommendation #3: Redefining ICANN’s Bylaws as “Standard Bylaws” and “Fundamental Bylaws”).

-The Articles of Incorporation will be amended to clarify that the interests of the corporation will be determined through a bottom-up, multistakeholder process.
+The Articles of Incorporation will be amended to clarify that the global public interest will be determined through a bottom-up, multistakeholder process.

 Additionally, the CCWG-Accountability recommends: